fangq/mmc/mmc/trunk/README.txt

-  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make      # this produces an non-optimized binary with debugging symbols
+  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make doc  # generate automatic source code documentation with doxygen make      # this produces an non-optimized binary with debugging symbols

-If you append "-f makefile_log" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.
+If you append "-f makefile_logistic" at the end of any of the above make commands, you will create an executable named mmc_log, which uses a Logistic-Lattice RNG instead of the 48bit POSIX RNG.
+Similarly, if you append "-f makefile_sfmt", mmc will use an SIMD-oriented Fast Mersenne Twister (SFMT19937) RNG with a binary name mmc_sfmt.

 You should be able to compile the code with Intel C++ compiler, AMD C compiler or LLVM.
-If you see any error message, please follow the instruction to fix your compiler settings or install the missing libraries.
+To use other compilers, simply follow the following command line format

+  make target CC=compiler <-f makefilename>

+where target is one of "release/omp/prof/sse/doc", and compiler can be "gcc/cc/icc/llvm-gcc/tcc" etc, and the optional makefilename can be either makefile_logistic or makefile_sfmt.

 After compilation, you can add the path to the "mmc" binary (typically mmc/src/bin) to the search path, so you don't have to type the fully path to run it.
 To do so, you should modify your PATH environment variable.
-Detailed instructions can be found at [5].
+Detailed instructions can be found at [6].

 -------------------------------------------------------------------------------